JeroMartinezB/Data-Analysis/README.md

 **-Among all the factors we considered in the last two models, which one is the best predictor of movie rating?**

+Among all the factors considered we could argue that the budget feature is the best predictor for the movie rating, as even though the data remains scattered, there is a stronger relation compared to the other factors.

+With the budget feature being the best predictor for movie ratings we will use gradient descent to find the optimal intercept (bias) and gradient (weight) for the dataset.